Welcome to today's edition of the Rush 24-7 podcast.

 The guy's never been a journalist in his life.

-He goes from the Clinton war room.
+He goes in the Clinton war room.

-He was a he was a campaign consultant and advocate.
+He was a campaign consultant and advocate.

 And he gets hired by ABC without ever reporting a single story.

-He's never ever been a journalist.
+He's never, ever been a journalist.

 And now we've left it up to him to tell us that he's not going to moderate debates anymore.